Skip to main content

 A received http body

-all of the data available on a Conn, as well as owning the underlying
+This struct represents a http upgrade.
+It contains all of the data available on a Conn, as well as owning the underlying transport.

 This represents the next state after a response on a conn transport.

-Concrete errors that occur within trillium’s http implementation
+Concrete errors that occur within trillium’s HTTP implementation

 HTTP response status codes.